 by Liliana Atz

-The Lung is part of the Metal energy lodge, which, quoting EnneaMediCina.
-The Five Ways of the Soul “symbolises a change of state, a mode of relating to the outside world, the ability to accept what is outside oneself and to communicate with the other, while remaining oneself.”
+Metal-says ancient Chinese Medicine-is a change of state, a mode of relating to the outside world, the ability to accept what is outside oneself and to communicate with the other, while remaining oneself.